How to Connect PHP with Different Database Systems

 Developers should consider their specific requirements and choose the right extension for their projects.

-Connecting PHP with Different Database Systems
+Connecting PHP with MySQL database

 In this blog section, we will explore how to connect PHP with various database systems, specifically focusing on MySQL.